michaelbeaumont/awesome-leaved/README.md

     --awful.button({ modkey }, 3, awful.mouse.client.resize))
     awful.button({ modkey }, 3, leaved.mouse.resize))

-Note: support for resizing containers beyond the second level isn't yet complete

 TODO
 ----

-This project is incomplete, there are a couple (a lot of) things missing and just as many bugs
+This project is incomplete, there are a ~~couple~~ a lot of things missing and just as many bugs

 * Best way to hide non selected tab?
-* Allowing changing how nodes are labelled when using swap/focus
+* Complete visual mode (e.g. labeling)
 * Add more using containers support
 * Add mouse scaling support
 * Add replacing node with new window
+* Switch tile.lua back to using full tree support not hacked up version
 * And more

 Bugs